flokk.

 Haga Trädgårds Kafé

 This cozy cafe inside the park serves generous portions of classic Swedish baked goods and is known locally for having some of the largest cinnamon buns in Stockholm, which they take genuine pride in.
+It is a perfect final fika stop before heading back into the city for the afternoon.

 food_and_drink